|Table of contents|

 - Historically, in Asian countries, materials such as bone or wood have also been used.

 - Gems, especially jade were used in old times, when go boards were decorated.
 Jade stones were commonly used in China's upper classes and are still used in some Chinese tournament games (e.g. Sonoda Yuichi versus Zhang Wendong, 1989).

 - Go stones made from semiprecious stone are available from Algorithmic Artisan.
 See this review.

-- Ceramic stones are available in China, especially near the "porcelain capital" Jingdezhen.
+- Ceramic stones are used in China near the "porcelain capital" Jingdezhen.

 The price of shell stones also varies considerably depending on thickness.
-Thickness is expressed in units of 号 ("gō"), a traditional Japanese measure of distance.
-30号 is 8.0mm and 35号 is 9.8mm.
+Thickness is expressed in units of 号 ("gō"), a special measure of thickness for Go stones.
+1 号 equals about 0.28mm, therefore 30号 is 8.4mm and 35号 is 9.8mm (there are some differences from shop to shop).
 It is quite difficult to find shells large enough to give stones 10 mm and above.

 Traditionally, shell stones have been made from hamaguri ( Meretrix lusoria).
 Because these clams often don't reach the necessary thickness, go stones are sometimes made from the Giant Clam ( Tridacna gigas) instead.
 That species is classified as vulnerable, which has led to some concerns.

 Usual colors are of course white and black, except for precious stone sets.
 In recent years, glass or plastic stones with a variety of color combinations (for example green and dark green, red and blue etc) began to appear, but not used for serious play yet.

 - Go Shop-Keima (based out of Amersterdam, Netherlands)

 Players and collectors interested in semi-precious stones as material for their stones might also consider the interesting selection offered by a US specialist maker: http://www.algorithmicartisan.com/gostones/